hardwarewise/SIN-core/docs/double_run_guide.md

 ![](https://lh3.googleusercontent.com/UZOy_3Bde6AiW0MeiOul5WMb7DU0-myeJOCj-H4hARaatn7rLlpjTubOMllcbR2FT7sWXLkIPPSnQ4dEj93uMqaHDhLR3sIr0CtnN3Lv1vLh7x0B0HdPBB8-NKSKXBopqbA4GtXo)

-**Wait for 55 confirmations for DIN nodes to show up** If it still doesn't appear, on the console enter the `` infinitynode build-list`` command and wait.
+**Wait for 55 confirmations for DIN nodes to show up**

+If it still doesn't appear, on the console enter the `` infinitynode build-list`` command and wait.

+:warning: This command will scan the entire chain from the beginning.
+In the meantime, your wallet may not respond.
+This process can take a few hours, depending on the number of transactions in your wallet.
+Please be patient.